UNICEF SOUTH ASIA TARGET

 2 - HEALTH FINANCING

-In 2015, Afghanistan, Bangladesh, India, Nepal and Pakistan developed national human resource plans or strategies for skilled birth attendants.
+By 2016, Afghanistan, Bangladesh, Bhutan, India, Nepal, Pakistan and Sri Lanka had developed national human resource plans or strategies for skilled birth attendants.

 The South to South Collaborative for Health